bedrocksystems/BRiCk/README.md

 # BRiCk

-A program logic for verifying concurrent C++ in Coq.
+A program logic for verifying concurrent C++ in Rocq.

 ## Running